 Yes!
 Freeze the sauce in a Ziploc bag or air-tight container and store it to use for next time.
 I like to make double batches so it's less work the next time.

-What to make with Sunday sauce
+What to Serve with This Sauce

 Follow us on Instagram @vindelgiudice for more videos and recipes!
 Leave a comment below and let us know the "secrets" to your sauce...if you're willing to share!